-Nobl9 and GitLab have partnered to build a CI script to enable SLOs-as-Code for GitLab users.
+Nobl9 and GitLab have partnered to build a CI script to activate SLOs-as-Code for GitLab users.
 When using GitLab as the source repository, you can check the SLO YAML definitions along with your product code.
 Then, the CI script ensures any changes to the YAML file are automatically pushed to Nobl9 through

 What is GitLab?

 GitLab is a DevOps platform that allows users to develop, secure, and operate software in a single application.
 It's a web-based Git repository that provides open and private repositories for free, as well as wikis and issue-tracking capabilities.

 sloctl every time you build your repo and pushes the SLO definitions to Nobl9.
 This means you can use GitLab to version your SLO definitions and be sure that the definitions in Nobl9 are kept consistent and up to date.
 The CI script removes any doubt about what the most recent version is, allowing you to take the appropriate action when your error budget is burning too fast or is about to be exhausted.